August Krogh Sektionen for Molekylær Fysiologi

 Scopus Author ID: 12774513500

 Our research focus on the mechanism(s) by which physical activity promotes metabolic health.
 Our studies have focused on the role of the energy sensor AMP activated protein kinase in promoting adaptations to exercise training and to a single bout of exercise.
 Of particular interest for now more than 20 years have been the interaction at the intracellular level between exercise-induced signaling events and those induced by insulin trying to elucidate the mechanisms by which a single bout of exercise can improve muscle insulin sensitivity.

 Our approaches to gain such insights include invasive studies of healthy and diseased subjects in combination with mechanistic studies using animal models - including various transgenic approaches.
 We seek to adapt state of art technologies in our research - including metabolomics, proteomics and phosphoproteomics analyses.
 Further, we seek to gain insight at the single muscle fiber level using both biochemistry and imaging techniques.
 In collaborations with various clinical laboratories and pharma industries we aim to translate our findings into relevance for patients and society.

 Molecular muscle adaptations induced by exercise leading to improved insulin sensitivity

-Role of AMPK in metabolic regulation during and in recovery of exercise
+Role of AMPK and mTOR in metabolic regulation during and in recovery of exercise

 Role of TBC1D4/TBC1D1 in metabolic regulation by insulin and exercise